Fitterfly HealthTech Pvt Ltd Logo

 You may follow a dinner-time routine, limit caffeine and alcohol intake, minimise screen time, and set the right bedroom environment for quality sleep.

-Smoking increases your blood pressure and also raises the risk of developing a heart attack or stroke.
+Every cigarette spikes your BP and damages your arteries.
 Harmful compounds in cigarettes, like nicotine, cause inflammation, damage the inner lining of blood vessels, and constrict the arteries.

 Hardened and inflamed blood vessels, in turn, raise your blood pressure.
 You may try out nicotine gums, sprays, patches, and inhalers to quit smoking.

-All you need to do is give us a missed call on 08069450746 to check out Fitterfly’s FitHeart Program.
+All you need to do is give us a missed call on 08069450746 to join the FitHeart Program today and take control of your blood pressure naturally!

 Was this Blog helpful?